KevinSlim67/Useful-Scripts/resize-images/instructions.md

 3. Open a terminal or command prompt window in the directory where you want to run the program.
 4. Run the command `npm init -y` to initialize a `package.json` file.
 This file is necessary for managing dependencies for the project.
 5. Run the command `npm i sharp --save` to install the `sharp` package, which is necessary for image processing.
+6. Replace `maxWidth` inside `parameters.json` to the width that you want to reduce the images to.

 ## Running the program